sglanger/pg_hl7/README.md

 * 'pg_data': for the postgres tables
 * 'pg_log': for the postgres log files

-Wait for the services to start, and then you should be able to point your browser at the normal Mirth control URL
+After all the services start, you should be able to point your browser at the normal Mirth control URL
 ---
 	http://yourhost:8080
 ---